citp/privacy-policy-historical/v/ve/veg/vegas.com.md

-> *The following text is extracted and transformed from the vegas.com privacy policy that was archived on 2008-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081224030331id_/http%3A//www.vegas.com/about/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vegas.com privacy policy that was archived on 2013-06-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130620111641id_/http%3A//www.vegas.com/about/privacy.html) for the most accurate reproduction.*

 # VEGAS.com: About VEGAS.com: Privacy & Security

-_Updated Aug.
-28, 2007_
+_Updated July 20, 2011_

+VEGAS.com takes the privacy of our site visitors and customers very seriously.
+On this page, we address what information we collect from you and how we use that information.
+If you have additional questions that are not answered here, please feel free to [contact us](https://web.archive.org/about/contactus.html).

+  * Information We Collect
+  * Information We Collect About You
+  * Other Information VEGAS.com Collects
+  * Information from Third-Party Sources
+  * How VEGAS.com Uses the Information We Collect
+  * What You'll Receive from VEGAS.com
+  * What Information VEGAS.com Shares
+  * VEGAS.com Products Offered on Other Sites
+  * How VEGAS.com Protects Your Information
+  * About This Policy
+  * Accessing and Updating Your Information
+  * If You Have Questions

 * * *